Click one of the choices below to go directly to the appropriate resource:

 Part of the larger Education Index (owned and operated by Bisca International Investments Ltd, a Gibraltar based business specialising in interactive, content driven consumer web sites).
 Included under their “Education Resources” area, a metasite of links to resources for identifying information in the area of Women’s Studies, including several links to music by women.

-Re:Gender (formerly known as National Council for Research on Women, or NCRW) is a network of more than 100 leading U.S. research, advocacy, and policy centers with a growing global reach.
+The International Center for Research on Women, or ICRW) is a network of more than 100 leading U.S. research, advocacy, and policy centers with a growing global reach.
 Harnesses the resources of its network to ensure fully informed debate, policies, and practices to build a more inclusive and equitable world for women and girls.
 Includes lists of organizations that offer internships focused on women and girls; job listings focusing on those in academia, as well as fellowships and other available opportunities.

 Society for the Study of Early Modern Women

 A network of scholars who meet annually, sponsor sessions at conferences, maintain a listserv and website, give awards for outstanding scholarship, and support one another's work in the field.
 Includes a listing of additional Web resources on Early Modern Women and links to Learned Societies.

 University of Wisconsin System Women’s Studies Librarian’s Office